OhTerryTorres/Easy-Drop-In-Local-Multiplayer-Input/README.md

 }
 ```

 And now for the dismount!
-Here is <b>o_game</b>'s Room End event, in which it pulls all the information we needs from the menu's character selectors an stores them in each element of the game's slots array.
+Here is <b>o_game</b>'s Room End event, in which it pulls all the information we needs from the menu's character selectors and stores them in each element of the game's slots array.

 ```
 /// Character Select Room: Create player slots